-Giving Hope at the New Orleans Food Pantry
+Giving Hope at the Food Pantry of New Orleans

 NEW ORLEANS -- Satisfying the needs of the poor in our community is a big job.
 One local organization works daily to make life better for the less fortunate, and this weekend they've got a big celebration to help out in those efforts.

-"A city like New Orleans, Known for food shouldn't have hungry people, "Troy Duhon, co-founder of the Giving Hope Foundation, says.
+"A city like New Orleans, known for food shouldn't have hungry people, "Troy Duhon, co-founder of the Giving Hope Foundation, says.

 That simple message was the impetus for Duhon and his wife Tracy for starting the foundation, and the work of the Food Pantry of New Orleans they sponsor.